 Most expecting families are so consumed with preparing for labor and birth that they barely spend time thinking about or preparing for life with a baby.
-Like there are things to do during your first trimester, second trimester, and third trimester, there are things that need to get done in the “fourth trimester,” too – the postpartum period.
+Similar to how there are things to do during your first trimester, second trimester, and third trimester, there are things that need to get done in the “fourth trimester,” too – the postpartum period.
 Postpartum is the first three months (12 weeks) after baby is born.
-Here are 20 things you need to do after you have a baby–our postpartum checklist:
+This can be a beautiful yet challenging time for many moms.
+Here’s a postpartum checklist to help you have a good start to life with your new baby.